OpenGrade

 Objective

-Demonstrate the end-to-end flow of bank-data-driven financial scoring, from landlord check creation through tenant bank authentication to score delivery, using a mock bank API.
+Demonstrate the end-to-end flow of bank-data-driven financial scoring, from client check creation through applicant bank authentication to score delivery, using a mock bank API.

 In-Scope